forestgrape/coronavirus/covid19.md

 ##### Limitations
 Data not uniform/consistent:
 * Of the 622 patients with NPS samples only 522 provided salvia samples (but not written if the positive 39 belonged to the 522).
-* Only 50 salvia samples of all those negative with negative NPS were analyzed.
+* Only 50 salvia samples of those tested negative by NPS were analyzed.

 #### Summary Vaz
 **Saliva is a reliable, non-invasive specimen for SARS-CoV-2 detection**